Snugug/monsters-and-magic/src/content/techniques/help.md

 reaction: ''
 ---

 Assist a creature in accomplishing a task.
-That creature gains advantage on their next ability check that is neither an attack roll nor a saving throw.
-They gain a modifier to this roll equal to their +BOND with you
+They gain a modifier to their next ability check equal to their +BOND with you.